elegans-io/cold-start-recommender/README.md

 Easy, fast, greedy recommender to avoid a cold start
 ****************************************************

-"Will it scale?" is a less important question than "will it ever matter?" [kadavy.net](http://kadavy.net)
+"Will it scale?" is a less important question than "will it ever matter?" ([David Kadavy](http://kadavy.net))

 We developed Cold Start Recommender because we needed a recommender with the following characteristics: